uktrade/pii-secret-check-hooks/README.md

 Regexes used should be Python compatible and should not use start and end markers.

-## Excluding false positives from the NER hook with `pii-custom-ner-exclude.txt` file.
+## Excluding false positives from the NER hook with `pii-ner-exclude.txt` file.
-Add your own list of entities that should be excluded in the `pii-custom-ner-exclude.txt` file.
+Add your own list of entities that should be excluded in the `pii-ner-exclude.txt` file.

 ## Generating an exclude file with a list of NER entities to exclude
 If you want to output NER entities into a single file (very useful when setting up a repo), you can